Skip to main content

 PUT https://httpbin.org/put

-or in curl terms curl -X PUT https://httpbin.org/put
+curl -X PUT https://httpbin.org/put

 DELETE https://httpbin.org/delete

-or in curl terms curl -X DELETE https://httpbin.org/delete
+curl -X DELETE https://httpbin.org/delete

-URL params#
+URL Parameters#

 https://req.dothttp.dev